trippleflux/nxscripts/alcobot/trunk/readme.txt

      cp -f AlcoBot/other/constants.h project-zs-ng/src/zipscript/
      cd project-zs-ng
      make clean install
-  2. Add "pzs-ng.vars" to varFiles, under [General], in AlcoBot.conf.
+  2. Add "pzsng" to the module list in AlcoBot.conf.
   3. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.